AhsanAliUet/uart-transmitter-Tx-implementation-in-system-verilog/README.md

-# uart-implementation-in-system-verilog
+# Uart Transmitter Tx implementation in System Verilog
-We have implemented UART (Universal Asynchronous Receiver Transmitter) using System Verilog.
+We have implemented UART (Universal Asynchronous Receiver Transmitter)'s Tx using System Verilog.